-Like term life insurance, whole life insurance policyholders have to pay premiums for their policy, which can be done monthly, or annually.
+Like term life insurance, whole life insurance policyholders have to pay premiums for their policy.
+This can be done monthly, or annually.
 The premiums stay from the time you take out the policy until the time you stop paying for the policy.

 The time you stop paying for the policy usually means you’ve passed away.
 Or, you may have decided you simply no longer need life insurance.

-In the event of the policyholder’s death, a beneficiary (that could be a spouse, a business partner, kids, a trust, a friend, etc.), will receive the death benefit.
-The death benefit is the amount of the purchased coverage plus a cash value, which is unlike a term life insurance policy holder.
+In the event of the policyholder’s death, one or more beneficiaries will receive the death benefit.
+A beneficiary could be a spouse, a business partner, child, a trust, a friend, etc. You determine who your beneficiaries are and can change them at any time.
+The death benefit is the amount of the purchased coverage plus a cash value.

-For example, if your insurance policy has $1,000,00 coverage, that’s how much the death benefit will be to the beneficiaries determined by the policyholder.
+For example, if your insurance policy has $1,000,00 coverage, that’s how much the death benefit will be to your beneficiaries.

-A portion of the premiums goes into the savings account which the insurance company holds.
-This is the policy’s “cash value.”
+The cash value is determined by the portion of the premiums that go into the savings account which the insurance company holds.
 You can use it to buy more coverage, borrow money against it, invest, or surrender the policy for cash.

-Just be aware that if you don’t repay a loan, your death benefit will be reduced and if will disappear if you surrender the policy.
+Just be aware that if you don’t repay a loan, your death benefit will be reduced.
+In addition, it will disappear if you surrender the policy.

 Types Of Whole Life Insurance

 Variety is the spice in life.
-Just like there are many different types of homes you can buy with a mortgage that eventually gets paid off, there are many types of whole life insurance policies you can buy.
+Just like there are many different types of homes for sale, there are many types of whole life insurance policies you can buy.
 Here are the main types.

 Level Premium Whole Life Insurance

 This policy offers premiums that will not increase or decrease over time.
-This is the most common whole life insurance policy that makes sense to most since there is no change in premiums.
+In addition, this is the most common type of whole life.
+Level premium whole life insurance policy makes sense to most since there is no change in premiums.
 When you conduct retirement planning and estate planning strategies, it’s easier to model a fixed cost rather than a variable cost.